Several years ago, I ran across the BBC television show, Victorian Farm.

 First, a few items of note:

 Christmas in Victorian times focused very heavily on food and family and very little on gifts.
-Thus, the Christmas feast was held in high regard and it seems that every family — regardless of class — made the effort to feast and celebrate together with the best they could afford.
+Thus, the Christmas feast was held in high regard and it seems that every family — regardless of class — made the effort to feast and celebrate together with the best they could afford with simple traditions like an advent wreath.

 Foods that were typically preserved were meats and fruits.
 This is because, obviously, without refrigeration, meat needed to be preserved in some fashion and the recipes below are some of the many ways Victorian cooks did so.
 Also, fruits were often preserved because many fruits weren’t grown in England, so they were preserved whenever they were imported in order to be available through the winter, and especially at Christmas.
 Items such as citrus fruits and raisins play center stage in many dishes.
 (See how to candy citrus peels and how to make raisins.)